Calamaro82/TestAutomation/ReadMe.md

 This project was created as a response to the practical assignment received on May 6, 2020.

-I used the Page Object Model as the design pattern of the framework and Data Driven tests where it was possible.
+I used the Page Object Model as the design pattern of the test automation framework and Data Driven methodology where possible.
+Both methodologies where chosen because they reduce code duplication and increase its maintainability.

-It consists of two test suites to test different scenarios for the KiwiSaver Retirement Calculator in Westpac's website.

 ## Technologies